rprat-pro/mm-opera-hpc/bubble/README.md

 ```

 NB: if the bubble center, radius, or the surface label are modified, the corresponding data stored in `single_bubble.txt` must also be changed.
+NB: `single_bubble_ci.txt` is used for GitHub continuous integration.

 ![Bubble Case](doc/bubble.png)